Luther Obi

 Luther Banks St Charles Obi (born 29 April 1993) is a Nigerian-born South African professional rugby union player for the in the Currie Cup and the Rugby Challenge.
 His regular position is as a winger.

-Aside from his rugby interests, the Winger holds a Law degree and exercises a keen interest in the Mining industry.
+Aside from his rugby interests, the Winger holds a Law degree and exercises a strong interest in the Mining and Construction industry.
+He is the director of LUAAZ TRADING GROUP (PTY) LTD, a Deal Development Firm which specialises in Underground Infrastructure and Electrical Development.

 Luther represented the Junior Springboks at the 2013 Junior Rugby World Championships; impressive performances saw the winger finish the Championships as the second leading try scorer.

 Luther has attained his LLB Law Degree from The University of South Africa (UNISA); making him one of few professional rugby players with a higher qualification.
 Luther graduated in the summer of 2022.
 He has been quoted saying; “rugby is short, life is long.”

 The Nigerian-born winger has been capped in: Super Rugby, Pro14, Currie Cup, Vodacom Cup, Supersport Challenge, and Varsity Cup.

 Career

 Youth and Varsity rugby

 As a student at St Benedict's College in Bedfordview, Obi represented the in youth competitions.
 He played for them at the 2006 Under-13 Craven Week competition and for their Under-16 side at the 2009 Grant Khomo Week.

 Obi joined Potchefstroom-based side the in 2012 and represented the side in the 2012 Under-19 Provincial Championship competition.
 He finished as the third-highest try scorer in that competition, scoring ten tries.